Thanks to many years in the courtroom, Jim Early is

 Hopkins Grammar School for a year, and was their leading

-scorer before moving on to excel in baseball at Harvard
+scorer before moving on to excel at both sports at Harvard

 With the abundance of evidence presented